Keeper-Security/discovery-and-rotation-saas-dev/integrations/aws/README.md

 In order to use the post-rotation script, you will need the following prerequisites:

-**1. boto3 Library:** Ensure that the boto3 connector library is installed in your python virtual environment.
+**1. boto3 Library:** Ensure that the boto3 connector library is installed in your python environment.

     pip install boto3